Strong Field Scattering of Black Holes: Assessing Resummation Strategies: Comparisons to NR

 Whilst the hierarchical structure is approximately in line with our naive expectations for the lowest energy, $\Gamma_1$, we can clearly see how the hierarchy is evolving with energy and how the PM expansion fails to consistently converge towards to the NR values.
 This is particularly evident in the low- and high-velocity limits.
-Despite naive expectations, the prior discussion on the pathologies and divergences present in the PM coefficients is in agreement with the observed behaviour, e.g. \cite{Damour:2022ybd}.
-The power-law divergence in the 4PM coefficient leads to pathologies in the high-energy limit for the 4PM and higher-order terms.
+Despite naive expectations, the prior discussion on the divergences present in the PM coefficients is in agreement with the observed behaviour, e.g. \cite{Damour:2022ybd}.
+The power-law divergence in the 4PM coefficient induces divergences in the high-energy behavior of the 4PM and higher-order terms.
 In contrast, the well-behaved high-energy limit of the 3PM term helps provide a reasonably robust estimate of the critical angular momentum but is still inaccurate with respect to NR.
 In the limit $v_\mathrm{cm} \rightarrow 0$, the estimate at the partial 5PM level shows a strong divergence, in contrast to the lower-order PM estimates.
 In particular, the Cauchy estimate for 4PM behaves as $\propto (\gamma - 1)^{1/6}$ \cite{Damour:2022ybd}, while the 3PM estimate exhibits a branch-cut singularity associated to the change in sign of $\theta_3$ \cite{Damour:2022ybd}.
 It would be interesting to explore this regime with dedicated NR simulations to further understand the low-energy behaviour of these functions.

-So long as the PM terms exhibit pathologies in the high-energy limit, the $\mathcal{L}$-resummation scheme will not be robust above comparatively small velocities \cite{Damour:2022ybd}.
-The anticipated non-trivial structure of higher-order PM terms makes it difficult to predict the behaviour of higher order terms in the $\theta_{n\mathrm{PM}}^\mathcal{L}$ expansion.
-Therefore, it is unclear how higher order PM information would influence this undesirable behaviour, with additional work to tame the high-energy behaviour being necessary.
-This is particularly true in light of the divergence at high PM order discussed above.
-If the 5PM predictions are to perform well across all energies, the 2GSF and radiative corrections would have to counter the divergences present in the 4PM and partial 5PM terms.
+So long as the PM terms exhibit divergences, the $\mathcal{L}$-resummation scheme will remain unreliable at high energies \cite{Damour:2022ybd}.
+The anticipated non-trivial structure of higher-order PM terms makes it difficult to predict how they will impact the $\theta_{n\mathrm{PM}}^\mathcal{L}$ expansion and hence how they will mitigate against the above behavior.
+For example, if the 5PM informed models are to accurately reproduce the numerical results across all energies, the 2GSF and radiative corrections would have to counter the divergences present in the 4PM and partial 5PM terms.

 We now focus on different approaches to incorporating numerical information into the $\mathcal{L}$-resummation framework.
 We construct a general template of the form \cite{Damour:2022ybd}

 where

 A template of this form allows us to simultaneously fit higher-order PM coefficients as well as the critical angular momentum $\ell_0$.
 We introduce the placeholder $X \in \{\mathrm{I}, \mathrm{II} \}$ to denote the type of fit performed.
 In the first scheme (I), we only fit for $\theta_5$ with the critical angular momentum determined using the Cauchy estimate from Eq. \ref{Eq. cauchy_estimate}, i.e.